The Web address of this

 Also, in my professional experience, few human-service professionals are trained and motivated to encourage

 clients to learn and use the seven skills.
-If you work with a clinical helper,
+If you work with a counselor or

 can s/he name the skills?